Workshops at a public venue

 Currently no workshops are planned.

-If you came here hoping to find a workshop listed, please do get in contact, maybe we can organize something.
+If you came here hoping to find a workshop to enlist, please do get in contact.
+I am sure we could organize something.
 For example I could teach you in my home studio.

 Workshops at Büchertiger’s Studio